creold/illustrator-scripts/md/Item.md

 [![Direct](https://img.shields.io/badge/Direct%20Link-RoundCoordinates.jsx-FF6900.svg)](https://rebrand.ly/rndcoord) [![Download](https://img.shields.io/badge/Download%20All-Zip%20archive-0088CC.svg)](https://bit.ly/2M0j95N)

 The script rounds the coordinates of each selected object.
 The reference point gets from the `Transform` panel.
 The script aligns to the stroke if `Preferences > Use Preview Bounds` is enabled.
 In the script file, you can change the coordinate rounding step in the CFG `step: 1`.
 If the step is 0, the script aligns to the document grid from `Preferences > Guides & Grid`.

+> [!NOTE]
+> Vote on [Uservoice](https://illustrator.uservoice.com/forums/333657-illustrator-feature-requests/suggestions/34970752-make-anchor-points-pixel-perfect) to add this feature to Illustrator.

 ![RoundCoordinates](https://i.ibb.co/3y0WpzC/Round-Coordinates.gif)